javers/javers.github.io/documentation/domain-configuration/index.md

 ### JaVers Types
 The JaVers type system is based on `Entity` and `ValueObjects` notions, following Eric Evans Domain Driven Design terminology (DDD).
-Furthermore, it uses *Value*, *Primitive* and *Container* notions.
+Furthermore, JaVers uses *Value*, *Primitive* and *Container* notions.
-The last two types are JaVers internals and can’t be mapped by the user.
+The last two types are JaVers internals and can’t be mapped by a user.

 To make long story short, JaVers needs to know the [`JaversType`]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/type/JaversType.html)